review: Nikon 85mm f/1.4 G AF-S

 – and the new lens handles flare like a champ.

-If you would like to purchase this lens, it is available from B&H at this link:
+If you would like to purchase this lens, it is available from these affiliate links:

 I take it you would be using a Nikon 85 mm f/1.4 lens for the long term.
-Nonetheless, would you compare the recent Sigma version too (upon its availability, sometime in Nov 2010 per B & H)?
+Nonetheless, would you compare the recent Sigma version too ?

 In terms of portrait – which lens do you prefer?
 Nikon 70-200mm f2.8 or nikon 85mm f1.4?